social and political philosophy, feminist ethics, autonomy theory

 She is a member of the Advisory Board for PIKSI-Rock.

-- Bhandary, A. 2017.
-“Dependency care before pizza: A liberal approach to dependency care and individual choice, A reply to Jan Narveson,” The Journal of Philosophical Research, forthcoming.
+- Bhandary, A. 2018.
+“Dependency care before pizza: A reply to Jan Narveson,” The Journal of Philosophical Research, forthcoming.

 - Bhandary, A. 2017.
 “The Arrow of Care Map: Abstract Care in Ideal Theory,” Feminist Philosophy Quarterly, forthcoming.